World’s largest virtual agentic engineering & quality conference

 CISQ (2022)[1]Annual US cost of poor software quality$2.41 trillion, dominated by operational software failures and unaddressed defects

-NIST RTI Planning Report 02-3 (2002)Annual US cost of inadequate software testing infrastructure$59.5 billion, with the report noting that about half of the cost could be eliminated with better testing infrastructure and standards
+NIST RTI Planning Report 02-3 (2002)[2]Annual US cost of inadequate software testing infrastructure$59.5 billion a year, of which the report estimates $22.2 billion is avoidable through improved testing infrastructure and standards

-ISTQB Foundation Level Syllabus v4.0.1 (2024)Fundamental principles every test management program rests on7 testing principles, including "testing shows the presence of defects, not their absence" and "early testing saves time and money"
+ISTQB Foundation Level Syllabus v4.0.1 (2024)[3]Fundamental principles every testing program rests on7 testing principles, including "testing shows the presence of defects, not their absence" and "early testing saves time and money"

 ISO/IEC/IEEE 29119 (Software Testing standard)[4]International standard for software testing processes and documentation5 parts (Concepts, Processes, Documentation, Techniques, Keyword-driven testing) used as the reference framework in regulated industries

-The CISQ and NIST numbers anchor the economic case for test management; the ISTQB principles anchor the discipline that prevents those costs; the ISO/IEC/IEEE 29119 standard anchors the documentation a regulated team will be audited against.
+The CISQ and NIST numbers anchor the economic case; the ISTQB principles anchor the discipline that prevents those costs; the ISO/IEC/IEEE 29119 standard anchors the documentation a regulated team will be audited against.

-• Aligning test environments and data with what production-like actually means for your risk profile.
+• Environment parity: Test environments and data match what production-like actually means for your risk profile.

-• Ensuring a regression strategy exists before velocity collapses under endless manual retesting.
+• Regression strategy: A regression approach exists before delivery velocity collapses under endless manual retesting.

-Test management spans several distinct areas, from how quality is defined upfront to how feedback loops are closed after release:
+Each component covers a distinct area, from how quality is defined upfront to how feedback loops close after release:

 Core Components of Test Management